Discover the world of cruise travel

 • Terrace Grill—Buffet style indoor/outdoor casual eatery

-Dinner in the Odyssey Restaurant is sublime—and sure to be popular—so plan to snap up a reservation right away.
+Dinner in the Pinnacle Grill Restaurant is sublime—and sure to be popular—so plan to snap up a reservation right away.
 Atop crisp Frette linens, the Riedel stemware gleams beside Bvlgari china by Rosenthal.
 A single orchid in a silver vase is just the right adornment.
 To accompany your meal, wines from distinguished Northwestern vineyards include Chateau St. Michelle, Chinook, and McCrea Cellars.

 Just a few of the tempting menu items to start include Fragrant Chicken Thai Soup, Northwest Clam Chowder, Dungeness Crab Cakes, Vine Ripe Beefsteak Tomato Salad.
-The Odyssey features Sterling Silver Beef, enhanced by seasoned rubs and prepared on a 1600-degree grill to insure that juices are properly sealed.
+The Pinnacle Grill features Sterling Silver Beef, enhanced by seasoned rubs and prepared on a 1600-degree grill to insure that juices are properly sealed.
 From the grill, select Filet Mignon, Rib Eye or Porterhouse steaks, Halibut or King Salmon.
 Signature dishes include Pan Seared Rosemary Chicken, Lamb Rack Chops, Seafood Cioppino, and Grande Wild Mushroom Ravioli with a Pesto Cream Sauce.
 All entrees are served with a choice of side dishes.
 To complete dinner, there is Not-So-Classic Baked Alaska, Warm Grand Marnier Chocolate Volcano Cake, Lemon Berry Angel Shortcake, and an assortment of cheeses.

 Late afternoon attacks of the munchies can be satisfied with pizza or at an ice cream bar with all the fixings for a supreme sundae.
 Even later cravings are fulfilled from an extensive 24-hour room service menu.